-Our third and last venue in this area was just up the road, where else, was a distillery.
+Our third and last venue in this area was just up the road a distillery.
 Ben was the barkeep.
 The storekeeper gave us his name.
-I have a feeling this is one very big family operation, I might be wrong, but I feels like it.
+I have a feeling this is one very big family operation,

+I might be wrong, but I feels like it.
 More vineyards.

-Last time we saw Llamas was n a farm in Maggie Valley.
+Last time we saw Llamas was in a farm in Maggie Valley.
 What is it about Llamas?